tomerlieber/Satellite-Control-System/README.md

 * **Iterator** - the satelite unit implemets this design pattern in order to let us traverse the satelites without exposing its underlying representation to store them (a list in this case).

 * **Observer** - the satelite control unit and the satelites implement this design pattern in order to define a subscription mechanism where the satelite control unit notify to the registered satelites about the weather forecast updates.
-(TODO)

 * **Adapter** - we made an adapter class for the russion satelite because its interface is incompatible, and we want it to collaborate with the satelite control system.